 The internet company's plan, named Project Loon, has been in development since mid-2011 by scientists at the Google X research lab, which has previously produced a driverless car and the Google Glass augmented reality spectacles.

 The design lab plans to trial the internet balloons in Australia by mid-2014 and also in Argentina.

-Next story in National: Police urge young drivers to stop when signalled
+Next story in New Zealand: Police urge young drivers to stop when signalled